trevstanhope/scratch-rust/README.md

 A collection of tutorials and code for learning rust

 ## Get Rust
-To comile the latest version from source:
+To compile the latest version from source:

 	git clone https://github.com/rust-lang/rust
 	cd rust